TritonDataCenter/rfd/rfd/0154/README.md

 As quick overview:

-* [`CreateMachine`](https://apidocs.joyent.com/cloudapi/#CreateMachine) may pass quantity and size information that overrides the values set in the package.
+* [`CreateMachine`](https://apidocs.joyent.com/cloudapi/#CreateMachine) may pass quantity and size information that overrides the values implied the package.
 * If an image and a size are specified, the disk that results from cloning the image will be resized (up only) to match the requested size.
 * Resizing of bhyve VMs will be allowed.
 * It will be possible to grow disks.